 - Frozen peas.
 If you’re not a fan of peas, feel free to omit them and bump up the quantity of the mirepoix instead.
 You could also add another kind of vegetable, such as mushrooms, broccoli, cauliflower, green beans, frozen corn, etc.

 - Vegetable broth.
 If you can, I highly recommend using a chicken-style veggie broth.
 Edward & Sons make my go-to chicken-style bouillon cubes (1 cube per 2 cups liquid).
 Better Than Bouillon also makes a Not Chicken style veggie broth.
+It will make your recipe more savory.

 - Puff pastry.
 There are many options to top your vegan chicken pot pie!
 I usually use a sheet of puff pastry.
 However, you can whip up a homemade pie crust, or even top it with biscuit dough.
 More details on this below.